The Piano Teacher (Jelinek novel): Plot synopsis

 The novel follows Erika Kohut, a piano teacher in her late thirties who teaches at the Vienna Conservatory and still lives in an apartment with her very controlling elderly mother, with whom Erika shares her parents' marriage bed, despite having a room of her own.
 The very strained relationship between Erika and her mother is made clear in the opening scene, in which Erika rips out some of her mother's hair when her mother attempts to take away a new dress that Erika has purchased for herself.
 Erika's mother wishes the money to be used toward a new, future apartment with her, and resents Erika's spending of her money on possessions distinctly for herself; her mother cannot wear Erika's clothing.
 Erika herself does not wear it, but merely strokes it admiringly at night.

-Erika expresses this latent violence as well and need for control in many other scenes throughout the book.
+Erika expresses this latent violence as well as need for control in many other scenes throughout the book.
 Erika takes large instruments on trains so that she can hit people with them and call it an accident, or kicks or steps on the feet of other passengers so that she can watch them blame someone else.
 She is a voyeur who frequents peep shows, and on one occasion catches a couple having sex in a park, being so affected that she urinates.
 Childhood memories are retold throughout the novel and their effects on the present suggested—for instance, the memory of a childhood visit from her cousin, an attractive and athletic young man, whom Erika's mother praised while she makes her daughter practice piano, results in Erika's self-mutilation.

 Walter Klemmer, an engineering student, is introduced very early on.
 He comes early to class and watches Erika perform.
 He eventually becomes Erika's student and develops a desire for his instructor.
 Erika sees love as a means of rebellion or escape from her mother and thus seeks complete control in the relationship, always telling Klemmer carefully what he must do to her, although she is a sexual masochist.
 The tensions build within the relationship as Klemmer finds himself more and more uncomfortable by the control, and eventually Klemmer beats and rapes Erika in her own apartment, her mother in the next room.
 When Erika visits Klemmer after the rape and finds him laughing and happy, she stabs herself in the shoulder and returns home.